EveryVoiceTTS/EveryVoice/README.md

 ### Install conda

-First, you'll need to install [miniconda](https://docs.conda.io/en/latest/miniconda.html) or [conda](https://docs.conda.io/projects/conda/en/stable/).
+First, you'll need to install `conda`.
+[Miniforge3](https://github.com/conda-forge/miniforge) is a fully open-source option which is free for all users and works well.
+You can also use Anaconda3 or Miniconda3 if you have or can get a license.

 ### Clone the repo